 Both switches on the K5 feel great to flick, while the large ADC volume knob on the front is megasatisfying to turn.

 The K3’s ADC volume pot actually feels just a smidgen more robust, and both the gain switch and bass boost feel satisfying as well.
-That’s not to say that the bass and gain on the K3 weren’t, but they are a bit harder to flick on and off whereas the K5 makes it a little simpler to flick.
+The K5 Pro doesn’t have a bass boost, but like the E10K, it’s gain switch is a bit easier to flick on and off than the circular configurations on the K3.

 Both units come with some adhesive padding for desktop use, but the K3’s are longer cylindrical pieces vs. the button adhesives on the K5 Pro.
 The original E10K utilized these buttons as well, and overall I think they’re more effective.
 What’s cool about the K5 Pro is that they have already been fitted with some out of the box, and you have 4 more at your disposal that have been included separately if need be.